unoplatform/uno/doc/articles/uno-publishing-windows-packaged-signed.md

 # Build a signed packaged app

-This guide will show how to create an signed packaged app using Windows App SDK.
+This guide will show how to create a signed packaged app using Windows App SDK.

 > [!IMPORTANT]
 > Building your app requires using the msbuild command (`dotnet build` is not compatible as of WinAppSDK 1.5).